Magnolia – Independence

 Magnolia reminds us of the importance of independent thinking.
 We are being encouraged to gather facts before making any decisions or seek an impartial opinion from someone we trust.

-Magnolia is a large and ancient genus that is at least 100 million years old.
-Research indicates that the first flowers on earth resembled magnolia blossoms!
-Flowers encouraged the evolution of pollinating insects, which paved the way for species diversification within the plant kingdom.
+Magnolia is a large and ancient genus that is over 100 million years old.
+Research indicates that the first flowers on earth resembled magnolia blossoms.
+Flowers encouraged the evolution of pollinating insects, which paved the way for species diversification.

-Being at the forefront of this revolution, magnolias had to co-evolve with beetles for pollination because bees and butterflies did not yet exist.
-For this reason, magnolia blossoms evolved with simple petals arranged in concentric circles, so beetles could pollinate by walking on its sturdy petals without doing any damage.
-This practical approach to survival has stood the test of time with stunning results.
+Magnolias co-evolved with beetles because bees and butterflies did not yet exist.
+Magnolia blossoms sturdy petals are arranged in concentric circles.
+Beetles pollinated them by simply walking on the petals.
+This practical approach to survival stood the test of time with stunning results.
 Magnolias are one of the worlds most admired flowering trees.
+The true essence of a magnolia is its sheer desire to thrive during a time when millions of species became extinct.

-The trail blazing nature of a magnolia is demonstrated by its sheer desire to live during a time when other species became extinct.
-Magnolia’s early ancestors once lived on the supercontinent of Pangaea 250 million years ago and then Laurasia (Europe and Asia) 200 million years ago.
+Magnolia’s early ancestors lived on the supercontinent of Pangaea 250 million years ago and then Laurasia (Europe and Asia) 200 million years ago.
 Ice shields, ocean rifts and continental drift created isolated pockets in China, Japan and the Americas.
-Today there are 210 species of magnolia that differ in size, shape, color and habitat.
-Flowering magnolia trees have evolved to include both evergreen or deciduous species.

 Message: When magnolia appears, we are being asked to remain impartial so we can make decisions based on facts versus emotions.
 Our independence can sometimes give off the appearance that we don’t need anyone, or that we don’t care.
 Now may be a good time to reassess our personal relationships and ask for help if we need it.
 Magnolias ancient roots remind us to be patient as we lay a solid foundation for our future.

-Challenge: Allowing others to “walk all over us.”
-Being involved in unbalanced or unhealthy relationships that are depleting us.
+Challenge: Allowing others to take us for granted or walking all over us.
+Engaging in unbalanced or unhealthy relationships.

 If you liked what you read and want more... you may be interested in having the actual guidebook and card deck.
 The 204 page full-color book is sold separately from the cards.
 My goal is to find a publisher who can offer this as a set.
 In the meantime, you can purchase either the book or cards via these links.
 Thank you for your support.
 Laural